GAIA-X4PLC-AAD/ontology-management-base/README.md

 * Class must be a subclass of one of the Gaia-X base classes
 * The name of the class must be in PascalCase.
 Example: `Sensor`
 * The attributes of the class must be in camelCase.
 Example: `sensorType`
-* The prefix of the ontology must match the prefix defined in the SHACL shape.
+* The prefix of the ontology must match the prefix defined in the SHACL Shape.

 ### SHACL Shapes